Actors'

 Born: 1903, England

 In 1908, at the urging of a New York theatrical agent, the Grubers brought their act to America as performers in the Keith and Orpheum vaudeville circuits.
 In their first appearance in New York, they shared the bill with The Three Keatons.
-The Gruber's had learned of Actor's Colony from other vaudeville performers and the couple visited Muskegon for the first time as an act in the Herbert Kline carnival in 1911.
-The circus disbanded in Muskegon following their performances, and the Grubers had time to visit with friends from their days with Keith and Orpheum vaudeville circuit.
-Impressed with the area, and the collection of performers in the Actor's Colony, the couple chose to settle in Bluffton.
+The Grubers had learned of Actor's Colony from other vaudeville performers and the couple visited Muskegon for the first time as an act in the Herbert Kline Carnival in 1911.
+The circus disbanded in Muskegon following their performance, and the Grubers had time to visit with friends from their days in vaudeville.
+Impressed with the area and the collection of performers in the Actor's Colony, the couple chose to settle in Bluffton.

 Originally, the act featured Minnie the elephant, (acquired in 1899) a horse and a Shetland pony.
-The animals were well-known as performers on the vaudeville stages of America, and over the years had toured with a variety of shows including Buffalo Bill Cody's show in 1913.
+The animals were well-known as performers on the vaudeville stages of America and over the years had toured with a variety of shows, In 1913, they joined Buffalo Bill Cody's show.

-Residents of Muskegon knew of the animals because of their frequent visits to Lake Michigan Park, and Minnie's strolls in the lake.
+Residents of Muskegon became very familiar with Gruber and his animals because of their frequent visits to Lake Michigan Park, and Minnie's strolls in the lake.
 A member of the Rotary Club and the Muskegon Exchange club Max and Minnie would make appearances around town.
 She served as official mascot for a number of Actors' Colony baseball games.

 Max Gruber and Topsy